 The aim of this paper is two-fold.
 The first aim is to explore the growth and mix of actors involved in the local homeless housing services in Sweden between 2005 and 2018.
 The second aim is to investigate how the mix of actors differs between municipalities and how this, in turn, is related to local levels of homelessness.
 In Sweden, as in many European countries, the involvement of for-profit and non-profit actors in complex welfare services such as housing with support has raised concerns regarding contradictory aims, quality control, and lack of insight into these publicly financed services.
 Previous national studies show that providing complex services, such as housing with support, creates contradictory incentives where for-profit actors kept clients for a longer period, since letting go of clients means losing funding.
 This paper is based on a larger ongoing PhD study that explores the organization of homeless housing services in Sweden.
 The homeless housing services is one rapidly growing sector within the social services, housing approximately 25,000-30,000 persons in 2017.
 At a national level knowledge is scarce concerning the actors involved, and how the mix of for-profit, non-profit and public actors relates to the level of homelessness across municipalities.
-This paper uses data from Statistics Sweden to explore how this sector has grown, the mix of actors involved in homeless housing services.
+This paper uses data from Statistics Sweden to explore how this sector has grown, the mix of actors and how this might relate to levels of homelessness across municipalities.
+Preliminary findings suggest that the number of actors involved in homeless housing services have doubled over the last 10 years, and there is a great mix of both for-profit and non-profit actors involved in the homeless housing services.
 As a case study, the results could provide useful insights for cross-national European comparative research.